 Different mortgage lenders have different credit score requirements depending on how much risk they’re willing to take on a loan.
 Furthermore, you may be required to pay private mortgage insurance for the life of the loan, depending on the size of your down payment.

 For VA loans, the U.S. Department of Veterans Affairs has no minimum credit score requirements.
-However, most VA loan lenders require at least a 620 credit score.
+However, most VA loan lenders require a minimum credit score of 620.
 However, some will allow a credit score as low as 580.

 For qualified buyers purchasing a home in designated rural areas, there is no set minimum credit score from the USDA.
 However, a credit score of at least 640 is recommended.